Putting in and removing hearing aids

 Book an appointment today

-FAQs on how to insert hearing aids
+FAQs on how to put hearing aids correctly

 Do you turn on hearing aid before inserting?